wjuncc/demo/_posts/2017-10-24-Tools-of-Leaning.markdown

 * One program to keep the file names the same with the `title` tag in jekyll markdown files.

+When I modify the `title` tag and `date` tag, the program will change the file names autoly.

 ![](https://i.imgur.com/VQVi095.png)
 ### 2 generate the MD files from git page ###